-The transcendentalist movement, which emerged in the mid-1830s, had a straightforward idea at its core.
-Its adherents argued that every person possessed the light of Divine truth and should look within himself or herself to find it, rather than simply conform to whatever the powers that be wanted them to think.
+The transcendentalist movement, which emerged in the mid-1830s early nineteenth century, had a straightforward idea at its core.
+The New England transcendentalism adherents argued that every person possessed the light of Divine truth and should look within himself or herself to find it, rather than simply conform to whatever the powers that be wanted them to think.
 But from that notion of spiritual self-reliance, a lot of other ideas blossomed, from reverence for nature to the view that everyone in America was entitled to freedom and equality.
 That led transcendentalists to become an important part of other activist movements in America that sought to abolish slavery and achieve women's suffrage.

 Individualism and Equality For All

 According to Walls, one of transcendentalism's key influences was the religious faith of New England's Puritans, who believed that every person stands before God and must read the Bible for himself or herself.
 "This gave us the bedrock notion of individualism," she says.